yashwanth-yasp/devops-notes/Devops Training Summary.md

 			- Whenever some command that creates stuff is run, the leader sends command to all the follower nodes to write it to the etcd, but the leader doesn't wait for all the nodes to send the acknowledgement, it will wait until (n/2 + 1) nodes send back the acknowledgement and send the success message, and it will continue to ping the temporarily slow and unavailable nodes.
 			- You can look at it in a way and say it's eventual consistency, but etcd is strongly consistent, it will immediately apply the changes to all the nodes, the quoram is for the speed of the response of the nodes itself.
 			- Etcd master node "attempts" strong consistency and achieves it with a slight delay unlike eventual consistency in other applications like updating a profile picture which might take a lot more time.
-			- Clients can "watch" for changes on specific keys or directories.
-When a key is updated, etcd notifies the client.
-This is crucial for systems that need to react to state changes in real-time
 			- The data in etcd is not encrypted, it is present in plain text, but there is a way to encrypt using EncryptionConfig, you can create a encrptionconfig, add the way to encrypt it and what resources to encrpt (ex: secrets) and add it in the api-server manifest file, after the api-server restarts, it will start encrypting the secret data everytime it is created
 			- By default this doesn't encrypt the secrets that are already present in the etcd, it will only encrypt the new secrets, so to encrypt all of them you would need to recreate the secrets
 		- **API server**